haolink/NepSizeMod/README.md

 ## Game specific projects:

 - **NepSizeSVSMono**: This is for the [SvSFix](https://github.com/KingKrouch/SvSFix) version of Sisters vs Sisters.
 As of such this is only working on the Steam version of the game, BepInEx 6 does not like the IL2CPP version of this game.
 The default webserver port is 8989.
+- **NepSizeSVSIL2CPP**: This is an experimental BepInEx build.
+It is using [BepInEx 6-768 from the Nightly Page](https://builds.bepinex.dev/projects/bepinex_be) - to run it uses a fork of Il2CppInterop which is available [on my GitHub](https://github.com/haolink/Il2CppInterop) - you must build this version and take Il2CppInterop.Runtime.dll from the build files.
+This Runtime library will also make plugins such as Unity Explorer functional, it fixes BepInEx for this game completely.
+It also uses port 8989 by default.
 - **NepSizeGMRE**: This mod is a BepInEx 6.0-pre-2 based mod for the Xbox PC version of Neptunia Game Maker R:Evolution.
 It is very likely this will also work on the Steam version.
 The default webserver port is 7979.
 - **NepSizeNepRiders**: And this one is for Neptunia Riders - this is also BepInEx 6.0-pre-2 based.
 The default webserver port is 9898.
 - **NepSizeYuushaNeptune**: And now we have Super Neptunia RPG (Yuusha Neptune in Japan) - this one uses a very old version of Unity so it is compiled using .NET 3.5 standards.
 The default webserver port is 7878.